shutterstock

 Code documentation with GitHub Copilot

-JetBrains AI Assistant is an in-IDE tool driven by OpenAI models and available in all JetBrains development environments such as IntelliJ IDEA for Java and Cotlin, PyCharm for Python and data science, ReSharper for .Net, and others.
+JetBrains AI Assistant is an in-IDE tool driven by OpenAI models and available in all JetBrains development environments, such as IntelliJ IDEA for Java and Kotlin, PyCharm for Python and data science, ReSharper for .NET, and others.
 In addition to code competition and refactoring, the assistant has a “Write Documentation” feature to analyze a selected class, function, or other code section and generate comments for it.

-Mintlify Doc Writer is an AI-powered documentation writer that supports 10+ languages and 9 formats.
+Mintlify also has an AI documentation writer that supports 10+ languages and 9 formats and is available as a VSCode or IntelliJ extension.
 All you need to document a piece of code is to highlight a line or block and click the “generate docs” button.
-Mintlify Doc Writer is only available as a VSCode or IntelliJ extension.

 Comments auto-generated by the Mintlify Doc Writer VSCode extension.